Pugs (compiler)

-Pugs is a compiler and interpreter for the Raku programming language, started on February 1, 2005, by Audrey Tang.
-(At the time, Raku was known as Perl 6.)
+Pugs is a compiler and interpreter for the Raku programming language, begun on 1 February 2005, by Audrey Tang.
+Raku was then called Perl 6.

-Pugs development is now placed on hiatus, with most Raku implementation efforts now taking place on Rakudo.
+As of 21 April 2010, Pugs development was placed on hiatus, with most Raku implementation efforts moving to Rakudo.

 Overview

 The Pugs project aimed to bootstrap Perl 6 by implementing the full Perl 6 specification, as detailed in the Synopses.
 It is written in Haskell, specifically targeting the Glasgow Haskell Compiler.